 Dealing with mosquitoes is not easy and more so, when there is a baby you need to protect.
-You probably have already put all kinds of physical barriers to ensure mosquitoes do not make it inside your home…at least the bedroom.
-However, they always find a way into the bedroom to trouble you and your family.
+You probably have already put all kinds of physical barriers to ensure mosquitoes do not make it inside your home at least the bedroom.
+However, they always find their way in, causing trouble to you and your family.

 It does not end there.
-Bugs and other insects enter your home and can trouble your baby.
+Bugs and other insects may also enter your home and trouble your baby, especially during the monsoon and winters.
 Making use of mosquito repellents is probably one of the best ways to drive away these insects.
 However, the question remains; are they good for the health of your baby?

 Anything that keeps mosquitoes away is a mosquito repellent.
 Mosquito coils, mosquito repellent lotions, mosquito repellent sprays etc. all fall under this category.